 The client has a number of furniture design classic as well as a variety of large appealing photographic prints and modern art that will feature on the newly refined living and sleeping spaces.
 The existing kitchen will be retained in-situ.

-Internal bathrooms were refitted last year as the initial phase and phase two is intended to commence in summer 2017.
+Internal bathrooms were refitted last year as the initial phase and phase two is just commencing

 Listed Building Consent Obtained Jan 2016